jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-07.md

 Again, at the same moment of time as body 1 moves into the place of body 2, the place quitted by body I must be occupied by �. another body (Prop.
 8 Part 2), let us say body 8 or another body immediately contiguous to body I. Because this occurs only through the impulse of another body (Schol. to this Prop.). which is here supposed to be body I, all these moving bodies cannot be in the same straight line (Ax.
 21) but (Def.
 9) form a complete circle.
 Q.E.D.

-## PROPOSITION 9: If a circular tube ABC is full of water and is four times as wide at A as at B, then at the time that the water (or any other fluid body) at A begins to move toward B, the water at B will move at four times that speed.
+## Proposition 9: If a circular tube ABC is full of water and is four times as wide at A as at B, then at the time that the water (or any other fluid body) at A begins to move toward B, the water at B will move at four times that speed.

 Proof: When all the water at A moves toward B, the same amount of water must at the same time move into its place from C, which is immediately contiguous to A (Prop.
 8
 Part 2).
 And from B the same amount of water will have to move into the place ofC (same Prop.).
 Therefore (Ax.
 14) it will move at four